izzymg/sockparty/README.md

-# SockParty
+# SockParty 💬

 SockParty is a WebSocket room manager for Golang.
+Allows creation of rooms, which manage WebSocket connections and an API to communicate with them.

 ##### `go get github.com/izzymg/sockparty`